skai-solutions/chefplanete-backend/README.md

 3. If valid and successful, the backend will add you to the database and send back a token.
 4. Keep track of this token and use it to autneticate future requests to the backend in the form of a Header: `Authorization: Bearer {token}`.

+# JSON
+There needs to be a credentials JSON in the resources folder.
+Message me for the link.

 # Mongo DB: First Time Docker Setup
 Make sure Docker is installed and setup on your computer, then make sure Docker is running before proceeding.